Sanko-kf/PlayMode/README.md

 > To ensure a seamless, 100% gamepad-driven experience, you should configure all your controller bindings **right after the first boot**.
 > This includes mouse control, keyboard shortcuts, and paddle assignments (if applicable).
 >
-> This will help you avoid needing a mouse or keyboard later, and reduce the risk of issues caused by apps like Controller Companion or Microsoft overlays.
+> This will help you avoid needing a mouse or keyboard later, and reduce the risk of issues caused by apps like JoyXoff or Microsoft overlays.
 > (See [Known Issues](#known-issues) for more details.)

 > Using a gamepad with paddles or additional buttons provides a more natural and fluid experience.